 If a bike shop near you sells Frog Bikes, we recommend you go and try it out for yourself (see our list of Frog stores).
 If not, use the website to work out the right size and you can order directly from us.
-If you change your mind, or need a different size, you have 28 days to return the bike.
-The return cost will be £20.00 if you live in the UK.
-Please call us on +44 1784 557300 to find out the return cost if you live outside the UK.
+If you change your mind or need a different size, you have 28 days to return the bike.
+Please call us on +44 1784 557300 to find out the return cost.

 When your child first sits on the bike, you need to check the saddle height.
 The balls of their feet should be able to reach the ground on both sides. most of our bike seats have quick-release levers so it is easy to adjust the saddle height.

 Please see the manual online for full details of how to adjust the saddle and handlebars.
 If you need further help adjusting your bike, your local bike store should be able to assist.

 If you buy direct from the website, you’ll need to attach the handlebars, put on the front wheel, front brakes, pedals, check all brakes are set correctly and set up the gears on the Frog 52 upwards. (apart from the Tadpole, where you’ll just need to attach the handlebars and check the brake).
 Full instructions are available in our online manual please follow the instructions and carry out all the checks and adjustments described.

 Please note that the setting up of a Road Bike requires a more advanced knowledge of how to set up a bicycle.
 We highly recommend the bike is assembled and safety checked by a professional bike mechanic before your child rides it, which is one of the reasons we recommend everyone buys from a Frog store if at all possible.